abhilast/cloudflare-labs/module05/README.md

 Your current setup:
 ```
 Front Door (your-domain.com):
-    â†' Goes through Cloudflare security âœ…
+    → Goes through Cloudflare security ✅
-    â†' Protected, filtered, cached âœ…
+    → Protected, filtered, cached ✅

 Back Door (54.123.45.67):
-    â†' Direct access to your server âŒ
+    → Direct access to your server ❌
-    â†' No Cloudflare protection âŒ
+    → No Cloudflare protection ❌
-    â†' All attacks hit directly âŒ
+    → All attacks hit directly ❌
 ```

 Origin protection is about **closing that back door** - making sure the only way to reach your server is through Cloudflare.